xoco70/laravel-tournaments/README.md

 - Manage more than 1 fighter out of preliminary round
 - Manage n+1 case : When for instance, there is 17 competitors in a direct elimination tree, there will have 15 BYES.
 We can improve that making the first match with 3 competitors.
 - Use any number of area ( restricted to 1,2,4,8)
+- Seed fighters

 ## Troubleshooting

 ### Specified key was too long error